Pico do Fogo: 2014-15 eruption

-The Fogo volcano returned to activity in 2014, having started erupting shortly after 10 a.m. of Sunday, 23 November 2014.
-There had been a few days of heightened seismic activity, but they worsened beginning at 8 p.m. on Saturday night.
+The Fogo volcano returned to activity in 2014, having started erupting shortly after 10 a.m. on Sunday, 23 November 2014.
+There had been a few days of heightened seismic activity, but it worsened beginning at 8 p.m. on Saturday night.

 The population of Chã das Caldeiras, totaling around 1,000 inhabitants, spent the night outside their homes due to the strong earthquakes, and started being evacuated when the eruption began.
 As in 1995, some people initially refused to abandon their homes, but eventually heeded the authorities' instructions.

 Bruno Faria, a Cape Verdean vulcanologist, said the intensity of the eruption surpassed that of the 1995 eruption, and approached that of the 1951 eruption, one of the strongest ever recorded on the island.
 The eruption gained in intensity after 23 November 2014.
-The village of Portela in the Chã das Caldeiras is now covered by a lava stream which has completely destroyed the housing stock.
+The village of Portela in the Chã das Caldeiras was covered by a lava stream which completely destroyed the housing stock.

 After 77 days of activity, the eruption stopped on 8 February 2015.
 75% of the buildings in Portela, Bangaeira and Ilhéu de Losna, sections of Chã das Caldeiras, had been destroyed.
-Most of these had been covered by lava.
-The Geographer Christophe Neff, wrote in his blog, after having been in Chã das Caldeiras in November 2017, that the reconstruction of the habitations in the Chã is progressing, and that some hotels are now rebuilt and open for travelers now.
+Most of these villages had been covered by lava.
+Geographer Christophe Neff wrote in his blog, after having been in Chã das Caldeiras in November 2017, that the reconstruction of the habitations in the Chã was progressing, and that some hotels were rebuilt and open for travelers.